CNuge/alfie/README.md

 ### The alfie library

-For a control, the alfie module can be deployed from within Python.
-The module contains a classification function, functions for fasta and fastq input and output, and helper functions to aid a user is training and deploying a customized variant of the classifier.
+For more control, the alfie module can be deployed from within Python.
+The module contains a kingdom-level classifier, functions for fasta and fastq input/output, and helper functions to aid a user is training and deploying a customized variant of the classifier.

-Deploying alife as a kingdom-level classifier from within python is simple!
+Deploying alife as a kingdom-level classifier from within python is fairly simple.

+The following example data is available through alfie
 ```
-# example data included in module
 from alfie import example_fasta

+#peek at the data structure, a list of dictonaries

 example_fasta[0]
 {'name': 'seq1_plantae',
  'sequence': 'TTCTAGGAGCATGTATATCTATGCTAATCCGAATGGAATTAGCTCAACCAGGTAACCATTTGCTTTTAGGTAATCACCAAGTATACAATGTTTTAATTACAGCACATGCTTTTTTAATGATTTTTTTTATGGTAATGCCTGTAATGATTGGTGGTTTTGGTAATTGGTTAGTTCCTATTATGATAGGAAGTCCAGATATGGCTTTTCCTAGACTAAATAACATATCTTTTTGACTTCTTCCACCTTCTTTATGTTTACTTTTAGCTTCTTCAATGGTTGAAGTAGGTGTTGGAACAGGATGAACTGTTTATCCTCCCCTTAGTTCGATACAAAGTCATTCAGGCGGAGCTGTTGATTTAGCAATTTTTAGCTTACATTTATCTGGAGCTTCATCGATTTTAGGAGCTGTCAATTTTATTTCTACGATTCTAAATATGCGTAATCCTGGGCAAAGCATGTATCGAATGCCATTATTTGTTTGATCTATTTTTGTAACGGCA'}
- #fastq dict will have 'strand' and 'quality' as well
+ # a fastq sequence will have 'strand' and 'quality' key,value pairs as well
 ```

+The `classify_records` function can be used to classify a list sequence records.

 ```
 #import classifier